An introduction to 2d conformal field theory: Basics in conformal field theory

 \subsection{Primary fields}

-In the previous section, we have reviewed some concepts of field theory in $d$ dimensions, and derived the current expression for three important currents in conformal symmetry.
-Now, we should fix our concentration in two dimensions.
-First, we need to define the field transformation under conformal transformation.
-From \eqref{Witt-algebra}, we find $l_0$ and $\overline{l}_0$ are the Cartan subalgebra of conformal algebra.
-Thus we can assume physical states to be eigenstates of $l_0$ and $\overline{l}_0$ with eigenvalues $\{h, \overline{h}\}$, which is called the \textbf{conformal dimension}.
-Under a scaling transformation $z\rightarrow \lambda z, \overline{z} \rightarrow \bar\lambda \overline{z}$, the field operator transforms as
+In the previous section, we reviewed some concepts of field theory in \( d \) dimensions and derived the current expressions for three important currents in conformal symmetry.
+Now, we will focus specifically on two dimensions.
+First, we need to define how fields transform under a conformal transformation.
+From \eqref{Witt-algebra}, we see that \( l_0 \) and \( \bar{l}_0 \) are the Cartan subalgebra of the conformal algebra.
+Therefore, we can assume that physical states are eigenstates of \( l_0 \) and \( \bar{l}_0 \) with eigenvalues \( \{h, \bar{h}\} \), known as the \textbf{conformal dimensions}.
+Under a scaling transformation \( z \to \lambda z \), \( \bar{z} \to \lambda \bar{z} \), the field operator transforms as

 If a field transforms under an arbitrary global conformal map $SL(2,\bC)$, $z\rightarrow w(z), \overline{z} \rightarrow \overline{w}(\overline{z})$,